jeffreyevans/yaImpute/README.md

 # lleather/yaImpute - a fork

-I've updated the yai.R script to retain the OOB observations in random forest models.
+I've updated the yai.R script to retain the out-of-bag OOB observations in Random Forest models.

+This is useful for calculating out-of-bag evaluation statistics for the RF models, which was not previously possible with outputs from the yaImpute package.

-This is a simple addition-- in the yai.R script, I simply added the parameter "in.bag = TRUE" to the default Random Forests Call.
+This is a simple addition-- in the yai.R script, I simply added the parameter "in.bag = TRUE" to the default Random Forests call.

 E.g.: